Join me!

 Providing Airflow in Raised Garden Beds

-This raised bed design was meant to be open enough so that there are 18 inches above the top of the soil for the plants to grow before they would hit the top of the next bed.
+This raised bed design was meant to be open enough so that there were 18 inches above the top of the soil for the plants to grow before they would hit the top of the next bed.
 This gives lots of room for small shorter plants such as violas and pansies, as well as edible flowers, baby lettuces, radishes, and low-growing greens.

-However, you can never plan for (or control) what happens on the other side of your fence.
-My neighbour has some moss-covered windows blocking the garden beds.
-In theory, I think this is to keep our cat out of her garden, but sadly all it does is restrict the airflow to the bottom bed.
-So far everything has grown okay, but it’s certainly something to consider.
+In theory, I think this is to keep our cat out of her garden, but sadly, all it does is restrict the airflow to the bottom bed.
+So far, everything has grown okay, but it’s certainly something to consider.

 Lettuce seedlings growing in a raised garden bed.